Open-Attestation/documentation-website/website/docs/developer-section/quickstart/configure-dns.md

 ### Additional Note for Identity Proof in Production

-The `TXT` record above is for use for documents issued on the Ethereum `goerli` network.
+The `TXT` record above is for use for documents issued on the Ethereum `sepolia` network.
 To bind the identity in production where your documents are issued in the Ethereum `mainnet` network, you will have to change `netId` to `1`.

 An example of a valid `TXT` record for Ethereum `mainnet` network is as shown: